 Figure 4.
-Structure-function relationships in adult ADHD and healthy matched control.
+Structure-function relationships in adult ADHD and healthy matched controls.
 A. Distributions of r values across the whole connectome (top) and the three connection classes (bottom).
 Healthy controls are shown in grey and the ADHD group is shown in orange.
 Significant differences were observed in the whole connectome but were likely driven by feeder connections.
 B. Mean difference in SC-FC coupling when constrained to feeder connections within and between control, default-mode and sensory functional networks.
 The largest differences (shown in darker red colours) were found within and between control network connections. * < .05, ** < .01 corrected for multiple comparisons.

 Functional network specificity of Feeder structure-function coupling differences